ramblingbarney/refactored-invention/README.md

     * Enter username in login box, click login, start song stream and enter an answer, it will be evaluated and a score applied which will then be shown in the 'Total Song Points' and the user's points in the navigation bar.
     * Logout, then login and the users updated score will be shown in the navigation bar.

+  * Leaderboard
+    * execute this command 'cat data/players.txt' and ensure the order left to right reflects the highest to lowest player scores shown
+    * execute this command 'cat data/song_scores.txt' and ensure the songs listed with the username in the first column are correctly assigned to the user 'View Scores'

 ## Known Issues